History of Burnley F.C.: Football League founder members (1888–1912)

 Under Mangnall, the team were relegated again in 1899–1900 and became embroiled in controversy when goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest during the last match of the season, which resulted in his suspension for the entire following campaign.
 It is possibly the earliest-recorded case of match fixing in football.
-Burnley continued to play in the Second Division in the first decade of the 20th century.
-The side even finished in last place in 1902–03, but were re-elected.
+Burnley remained in the Second Division during the first decade of the 20th century, usually finishing in mid-table, although they ended bottom of the league in 1902–03 and were subsequently re-elected.
 (Note: There was no automatic relegation from the Football League until 1987.
 The bottom three clubs in the League, together with candidates from outside the League, applied for re-election.
 Each current League club had a vote.
 Burnley were re-elected.)
 The struggling performances combined with the club's considerable financial debt saw manager Mangnall leave Burnley for Manchester United in October 1903; his successor was Spen Whittaker, who became the club's youngest-ever manager at age 32.
 In 1907, Burnley supporter Harry Windle was invited onto the club's board to become a director, and two years later, he was elected chairman.
 The club's finances improved under Windle's reign.
 The team reached the quarter-finals of the 1908–09 FA Cup but were eliminated by Mangnall's Manchester United in a replay.
 In the original match at Turf Moor, played on a snow-covered pitch, Burnley were leading 1–0 when the game was abandoned after 72 minutes.
 In April 1910, Whittaker was on his way to London by overnight train to register the signing of Harry Swift from Accrington Stanley.
 During the journey, he fell from one of the carriages, and died from his injuries shortly afterwards.
 The directors appointed John Haworth as the new manager, who subsequently signed Burnley's first overseas player, the German Max Seeburg.
 The Burnley directors also changed the club's colours from green to claret and blue.
 (Note: In the early years, Burnley used various kit designs and colours.
 From 1900 until 1910, the team wore an all-green jersey.)
 The side's form improved as only a loss in the final game of the 1911–12 season denied the club promotion.